Millennials are a force to be reckoned with.

 Widely known as ‘digital natives’, Millennials grew up with the Internet and saw massive improvements in mobile and wireless technology along the way.

-In many cases, the tech that Millennials have at home far exceeds the quality or performance of the tools they use in the office, which is a significant obstacle to productivity and again, demonstrates that Millennials get more done outside of the office, in their own time and place.
+In many cases, the tech that Millennials have at home far exceeds the quality or performance of the tools they use at work, which is a significant obstacle to productivity.

 While Millennials typically embrace technology as a means to do their work faster and more efficiently, working remotely can and does throw up connectivity issues.